chrispysz/chrispysz/README.md

 <img alt="GIF" src="https://media.giphy.com/media/Cmr1OMJ2FN0B2/giphy.gif" width = 200/>

 -----
-#### I'm a beginner in software development with big ambitions and a desire to contribute something remarkable to the world of IT!
+#### I'm a beginner software developer with big ambitions and a desire to contribute something remarkable to the world of IT!

 ### My skills 👨‍💻:
 - **Languages**